cl-library-docs/common-lisp-libraries/docs/postmodern.md

 ```lisp
 Function: (release-savepoint savepoint)
 ```

-Immediately release a savepoint, commiting its results.
+Release the given savepoint.

 ### reset-prepared-statement

 ```lisp
 Function: (reset-prepared-statement condition)
 ```

+→ restart

-If you have received an invalid-prepared-statement error or a prepared-statement already exists error but the prepared statement is still in the meta slot in the postmodern connection, try to regenerate the prepared statement at the database connection level and restart the connection.
+If you have received an invalid-prepared-statement error but the prepared statement is still in the meta slot in the postmodern connection, this will try to regenerate the prepared statement at the database connection level and restart the connection.

 ### rollback-savepoint